- Who are the Cubs?

 - Will I be covered by insurance?

 - Yes.
 On a player registering with the Club, he joins SU Sport and becomes covered by a Personal Accident Insurance Plan 24 hours per day, 365 days per year worldwide, provided the accident occurs while undertaking SU Sport activities, such as playing for or practicing with the Cubs.
-The current policy includes a maximum of $3,000 non-Medicare medical expenses per accident claim (with $250 excess per claim).
-The policy covers medical costs incurred within 12 months of the accident except those that are fully or partially recoverable from Medicare.
-The scheme also includes loss of employment income.
-A claimant may be eligible for weekly injury benefits to a maximum of $250 per week for a maximum of 26 weeks.
-To make a claim, players who are not students of Sydney Uni should complete a claim form (available from the SU Sport website at www.susport.com) and lodge it through SU Sport no later than 30 days after the date of the accident.
+The current policy covers limited medical and income protection and is available on request.
+To make a claim, players who are not students of Sydney Uni should complete a claim form (available from the SU Sport website at www.susf.com) and lodge it through SU Sport no later than 30 days after the date of the accident.
 The injured player should pay all costs, make claims against their Private Health Insurance (if any) and then forward the receipts to the SU Sport office.
-On registration with Gridiron NSW, a player also becomes covered under insurance provided by Gridiron Australia.
-Information on the coverage provided under the Gridiron Australia policy can be provided on request.
-A player is not able to recover under both policies but may choose to recover under the better policy.
-If you wish to discuss making a claim on insurance for an injury, please contact the Team Manager.
+Gridiron NSW no longer provides insurance as part of the league registration.